elastos/Elastos.Developer.Website/readme.md

     weight = 20

 ### To add tags at the top of a page:
-Add the following code to your .md file header:
+Add this kind of code to your .md file header:

-    tags: ["tutorial", "theme"]
+    tags = ["react native", "api"]

 # Contacts
 Make sure to discuss major changes with the following persons first: